Advanced Treatments for

 The good news is that most plantar plate tears will heal with simple home conservative treatments and surgery is often not needed!

 It's generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the foot.
-This added scar tissue will be problematic, requiring physical therapy and conservative treatment options post-surgery.
+This added scar tissue will be problematic, requiring visits to the clinic and conservative treatment options post-surgery.
 When it comes to a plantar plate tear, rupture, and bone fractures there's only a few surgical options for treatment - sutures are used to repair the torn tissue.
 This is why surgery is only performed as a last resort for chronic plantar plate injuries, complete rupture or a fractured metatarsal bone that won't heal with conservative treatment methods.

 Some conservative treatment methods recommended include:

-- Avoid Activities that Caused Your Injury - While resting your foot it's also important to avoid all activities that may have caused your plantar plate tear (especially any repetitive toe or foot movement).
-Continuing on with regular activities will not only make your injury worse, but limping / shuffling just to get by can also wind up giving you overcompensation pain in other areas of your body.
+- Avoid Activities that Caused Your Injury - While resting your problematic joint, it's important to avoid activities that may have caused your injury in the first place and this definitely includes pretty much any type of sport or repetitive movements that might be undertaken when working.
+Continuing on with regular activities will not only make your injury worse, but trying to 'work around' your injury will eventually give rise to over-compensation injuries in other areas of your body.

 Foot Support Aids For Plantar Plate Tears